bdeckard92/dupUT/02-Lesson-Plans/21-MERN/README.md

 * GraphQL is an up-and-coming technology.
 Students with experience in it will be able to offer employers expertise they likely don't already have in-house.

-* JSON Web Tokens provides a user-friendly introduction to validation, data security, and securely transmitting information between parties.
+* JSON Web Tokens provide a user-friendly introduction to validation, data security, and securely transmitting information between parties.

 * React Router is a user-friendly routing library for React that allows students to implement simple, component-based declarative routing for their apps.